MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-teams-on-prem-pstn-considerations.md

 3. Configure your tenant for Direct Routing.
 See [Summary of per-tenant configuration of Direct Routing](#summary-of-per-tenant-configuration-of-direct-routing).

-4. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc.).
-This can be done at any time, but if you want to ensure that users have the correct configuration when they are upgraded, it’s best to do this before the user is upgraded to TeamsOnly.
+4. If desired, configure various Teams policies for these users (for example, TeamsMessagingPolicy, TeamsMeetingPolicy).
+This configuration can be done at any time, but if you want to ensure that users have the correct configuration when they are upgraded, it’s best to do this before the user is upgraded to TeamsOnly.

 5. Assign the Microsoft 365 or Office 365 licenses if necessary.
 The user should have both Teams and Skype for Business Online Plan 2, as well as Phone System.
 If the Skype for Business Online Plan 2 is disabled, re-enable it.